DangerRoss/FunctionPointerGenerator/README.md

 # Function Pointer Generator (FPG)

-FPG is a primitive code generator tool for C# intended for creating shared library function declarations using C# 9.0 function pointers.
+FPG is a experimental primitive code generator tool for C# intended for creating shared library function declarations using C# 9.0 function pointers.
 Function definitions to generate source code for are provided by either a text file of function signatures, or read from a .NET assembly containing PInvoke functions or Delegates.

 ## Example